jensmeindertsma/railyard/README.md

 My train spotting collections beautifully displayed and organized.

-The pictures are stored in a SQLite database.
+The pictures are stored (compressed) in a persistent data volume (Docker).

 ## TODO